 - define, and adjust when and if necessary, with a team and in interaction with a commissioner, the goal of their transdisciplinary-oriented project and a project proposal plan, including research questions, methods of analysis, expected outputs, budget, project planning and management;

 - contribute at an academic level to the execution of a transdisciplinary-oriented project, both in terms of process and content, by gathering, selecting and analysing information and by integrating this into final project deliverables;

 - discuss and defend their viewpoints and conclusions in a professional and academically correct way;

 - implement reflective learning by an assessment of their personal functioning in and contribution to a professional team and discuss reflections and feedback in writing and during assessment interviews;

-- demonstrate academic attitude and appropriate skills to execute the team project within (complex) collaborative environments.
+- demonstrate academic consultancy attitude and skills to execute the team project within complex collaborative environments.

 - assigned team functions: Prior to starting, the students will be assigned functions with a clear task description: team manager, secretary, (financial) controller, member;

 - team meetings: During the course, teams have formal meetings, which the process coach can attend to.
 With the assistance of the coach, students regularly reflect on the functioning of the team and of individual members;